axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/BitLength.md

 ```
 BitLengthi(x)
 ```
-> gives the number of bits needed to represent the integer `x`. `x`s sign is ignored.
+> gives the number of bits needed to represent the integer `x`.
+The sign of `x` is ignored.

 ### Examples